 - Makes cuts and breaks in his routes with effortless fluidity.

 - Showed consistent development from year to year.

 - A willing blocker who will deliver big hits to unsuspecting defensive backs.

 - Experienced returning kicks and punts.

 - An intelligent athlete on and off the field and is well respected by coaches and teammates.

 - Lacks ideal height, which limits his ability to make plays downfield.

 - Made very few contested catches at LSU.

-- Straight-line speed is only average when compared to other receivers who play the same role in an offense.
+- Tested well in the 40-yard dash at the combine, but his playing speed is only average when compared to other receivers who play the same role in an offense.

 - His ability to get over the top of the defense will be held in check by some of the faster cornerbacks in the league.